wix-incubator/jest-metadata/README.md

 ## 🌟 Features

 * Attach custom metadata to Jest entities such as describe blocks, function definitions, test runs, and invocations.
-* Access metadata from custom reporters to generate insightful reports.
+* Access your metadata from your reporters to generate insightful reports.
-* Integrate seamlessly with Jest Circus events.
-* Easy-to-use API for adding and retrieving metadata.
+* Graceful degradation for default test environments (`node`, `jsdom`) and `jest-jasmine2` test runner.
+* Custom test environment support via a decorator class.

-## 📚 Prerequisites
+## 📚 Guidelines

+This library is primarily intended for the authors of custom Jest reporters.
+Direct usage of `jest-metadata` in test files is not recommended.

 To use `jest-metadata`, you should:

-* Have `jest-circus` as Jest test runner (default since `jest@27.x`).
+* Declare `jest` as a peer dependency (or direct one) in your package.
+* Provide your reporter as a class that inherits from `jest-metadata/reporter`.
-* Use a test environment class that complies with `jest-metadata` lifecycle.
+* Provide your test environment as a decorator class that can inherit from any `WithMetadata(*)` class.
-* Create or install a reporter that leverages `jest-metadata`.
+* Think about using a namespace for your metadata, so that it doesn't clash with other metadata.

+The best live example of how to use `jest-metadata` at the moment is [jest-allure2-reporter].

-## 🚀 Installation
+## 🚀 Quick Start

+To get your hands dirty, you can try out `jest-metadata` directly in your project.

 Install `jest-metadata` using npm: